 ㅁ (미음, mieum)

-Start by drawing a line from top to bottom.
+Start by drawing a line from top to bottom for this stroke order.
 Next, connect a ㄱ shape to it, drawn on the right side of the line.
 Lastly, at the bottom of this figure, draw a horizontal line from left to right.
 As a result, you should now see a box shape, aka the Korean character ㅁ.

 ㅂ (비읍, bieup)

 Again, start by drawing a vertical line.
-Then, draw another vertical line next to it, but not to touch the two lines.
-Now, draw two small horizontal lines between these two vertical lines, both from left going to right, the first one around the center and the second one right at the bottom.
+Then, draw an additional vertical stroke next to it, but not touch the two lines.
+Now, draw two small horizontal lines between these two vertical strokes, both from left going to right, the first one around the center and the second one right at the bottom.

 ㅅ (시읏, sieut)